JAI | JAI glossary: About machine vision and industrial camera…

 W

-White balance – The process of making sure that pixels with different color filters respond to the light source being used in the correct color proportions.
+White Balance – The process of making sure that pixels with different color filters respond to the light source being used in the correct color proportions.
 Color cameras typically use Bayer filter arrays that place a mosaic of red, green, and blue filters over the imager’s pixels.
 However, because different light sources contain different mixes of these colors, the camera might perceive colors incorrectly.
 White balancing involves pointing the camera at a smooth white card or surface illuminated at a level below the saturation point, and then adding gain to pixels until all pixels have the same value as the color channel with the highest value (typically green).
 This calibration ensures that colors will now be rendered properly.
 White balancing can be done manually, in a one-push automatic fashion, or on a continuous automatic basis to account for changes in light sources.

 X